 I'd like to create an illustrated image, print it on t-shirts and sell it online.
 This image would contain the name "Lambo" (slang for Lamborghini) and car that would look similar to Lamborghini sports car.
 So basically it would be a bit different.

-Trademark applications for US registration are filed online via USPTO.org -- for a new registration, the costs are $275 per mark, per "class", plus whatever service fees your lawyer or service agency charges (if you choose to use assistance) -- It's possible to prepare the application yourself, but...Read more »
+Trademark applications for US registration are filed online via USPTO.org -- for a new registration, the costs are $275 per mark, per "class", plus whatever service fees your lawyer or service agency charges (if you choose to use assistance) -- It's possible to prepare the...Read more »

 I would like to start giving art classes to amateur students.
 This would involve them producing a painting, using a picture as a guide.
 What are the legal parameters surrounding the pictures I can provide, from which they will copy?
 Is it a problem to have them print pictures from the internet or...
 Read more »